If you work hours between 6 pm and 7 am, you can call yourself a night shift worker.

 There are several ways that a dysregulated sleep schedule can cause weight gain.
 Lack of sleep may affect your food choices, the amount you consume, and the energy level that your consumed food burns to produce.

-For one thing, when you get less sleep or significantly switch up your sleep schedule, the physical fatigue that results can make you less likely to make conscious health decisions.
-This means you might instead gravitate towards quick, high-calorie options.
+For one thing, when you get less sleep or significantly switch up your sleep schedule, your cortisol levels (stress hormone) remain high and puts you in a state of 'fight-or-flight' that results in you less likely to make conscious health decisions.
+When our cortisol levels are raised, the body looks for quick energy sources typically resulting in you craving sugary or starchy foods.

 You may also end up eating larger amounts of these foods because sleep deprivation affects hunger.
 When you deprive your body of adequate sleep, you change your body’s ability to regulate the neurotransmitters that control hunger, which often results in you overeating because you feel more hungry.